Barrett's esophagus

-Barrett's esophagus is a condition in which there is an abnormal (metaplastic) change in the mucosal cells lining the lower portion of the esophagus, from stratified squamous epithelium to simple columnar epithelium with interspersed goblet cells that are normally present only in the small intestine and large intestine.
-This change is considered to be a premalignant condition because it is associated with a high incidence of further transition to esophageal adenocarcinoma, an often-deadly cancer.
+Barrett's esophagus is a condition in which there is an abnormal (metaplastic) change in the mucosal cells that line the lower part of the esophagus.
+The cells change from stratified squamous epithelium to simple columnar epithelium, interspersed with goblet cells that are normally only found in the small intestine and large intestine.
+This change is considered to be a premalignant condition because of its potential to transition into esophageal adenocarcinoma, an often-deadly cancer.

-The main cause of Barrett's esophagus is thought to be an adaptation to chronic acid exposure from reflux esophagitis.
-Barrett's esophagus is diagnosed by endoscopy: observing the characteristic appearance of this condition by direct inspection of the lower esophagus; followed by microscopic examination of tissue from the affected area obtained from biopsy.
-The cells of Barrett's esophagus are classified into four categories: nondysplastic, low-grade dysplasia, high-grade dysplasia, and frank carcinoma.
+The main cause of Barrett's esophagus is tissue adaptation to chronic acid exposure caused by reflux from the stomach.
+Barrett's esophagus is diagnosed by endoscopy to visually observe the lower esophagus, followed by a biopsy of the affected area and microscopic examination of that tissue.
+The cells of Barrett's esophagus are classified into four categories: nondysplastic, low-grade dysplasia, high-grade dysplasia, and carcinoma.
 High-grade dysplasia and early stages of adenocarcinoma may be treated by endoscopic resection or radiofrequency ablation.
 Later stages of adenocarcinoma may be treated with surgical resection or palliation.
-Those with nondysplastic or low-grade dysplasia are managed by annual observation with endoscopy, or treatment with radiofrequency ablation.
-In high-grade dysplasia, the risk of developing cancer might be at 10% per patient-year or greater.
+Those with nondysplastic or low-grade dysplasia are managed by yearly observation with endoscopy, or treatment with radiofrequency ablation.
+In patients with high-grade dysplasia, the risk of developing cancer is estimated to be at least 7-13% per year.

-The incidence of esophageal adenocarcinoma has increased substantially in the Western world in recent years.
-The condition is found in 5–15% of patients who seek medical care for heartburn (gastroesophageal reflux disease, or GERD), although a large subgroup of patients with Barrett's esophagus are asymptomatic.
-The condition is named after surgeon Norman Barrett (1903–1979) even though the condition was originally described by Philip Rowland Allison in 1946.
+The rate of esophageal adenocarcinoma has increased substantially in the Western world in recent years.
+The condition is found in 5–15% of patients who seek medical care for heartburn (gastroesophageal reflux disease, or GERD), although a large subgroup of patients with Barrett's esophagus have no symptoms.

+The condition is named after surgeon Norman Barrett (1903–1979), although the condition was originally described by Philip Rowland Allison in 1946.

 Signs and symptoms

-The change from normal to premalignant cells indicate Barrett's esophagus does not cause any particular symptoms.
-Barrett's esophagus, however, is associated with these symptoms:
+The change from normal to premalignant cells in Barrett's esophagus usually does not cause specific symptoms.
+However, Barrett's esophagus is often associated with the following symptoms due to underlying gastroesophageal reflux disease (GERD):